 51 Points for servicing residential oil equipment

-If you are not a qualified technician use these steps as a checklist only, to verify the preventive maintenance is being done properly.
+If you are not a qualified technician, use these steps as a checklist only to verify that the preventive maintenance is being done properly.

-1. Check the thermostats are level and have proper anticipator settings (if applicable) Electronic thermostats do not require leveling and do not have anticipator settings but usually have cycle rate menus.
+1. Check that the thermostats are level and have proper anticipator settings (if applicable).
+Electronic thermostats do not require leveling and typically do not have anticipatory settings, but they usually have cycle rate menus.
 Verify the proper setting is selected.

 3. Turn off oil supply

-4. Check for any water leaks, duct leaks, oil leaks etc. repair if found.
+4. Check for any water leaks, duct leaks, oil leaks, etc., and repair if found.

-5. If hot water system with diaphragm type expansion tanks - drop water pressure to "0" and check the air charge in the tank
+5. If a hot water system with diaphragm-type expansion tanks - drop water pressure to "0" and check the air charge in the tank

-7. Gain access for cleaning of heat exchanger.
-Some units have side access plates, swing open doors or other types of access.
+7. Gain access for cleaning of the heat exchanger.
+Many boilers have side access plates, swing-open doors, or other types of access.
 They may be hidden under the jacket.

-8. Brush down all heating surfaces If the unit has baffles, remove baffles, brush clean, brush flue ways and re-install baffles.
+8. Brush down all heating surfaces.
+If the unit has baffles, remove them, clean the flue ways, and then reinstall the baffles.

-10. Carefully remove vent pipe.
+10. Carefully remove the vent pipe.
 Caution - May be hot

-11. Brush interior of vent pipe.
-Suggestion - have vacuum hose in one end of pipe to stop free particles from floating around while brushing.
+11. Brush the interior of the vent pipe.
+Suggestion: Have a vacuum hose at one end of the pipe to prevent free particles from floating around while brushing.

 12. Vacuum chimney base and top of boiler sections.

-13. Reassemble vent pipe and if needed seal around smoke pipe at chimney base with proper material.
+13. Reassemble the vent pipe and, if needed, seal around the smoke pipe at the chimney base with the proper material.

-14. If equipment is supplied with a draft regulator, it must be level and plumb when vent pipe is reinstalled.
-Draft regulator should be 18" or more from boiler or furnace.
+14. If equipment is supplied with a draft regulator, it must be level and plumb when the vent pipe is reinstalled.
+The draft regulator should be 18" or more from the boiler or furnace.

-15. Check combustion chamber for debris.
-Vacuum if needed taking precaution not to damage the combustion chamber (Note: Not all equipment will have combustion chambers, but this area still needs to be cleaned)
+15. Check the combustion chamber for debris.
+Vacuum if needed, taking precaution not to damage the combustion chamber (Note: Not all equipment will have combustion chambers, but this area still needs to be cleaned)

 16. Change oil filter